Removal of breast implants & Capsulectomy

 RISK FACTORS: Patients at higher risk of developing BII with breast implants are THOUGHT to be those with allergy history, skin disorders, thyroid disease, asthma, food intolerance, history of autoimmune disease.
 But this remains speculation for now.

-Dr. Nicolaidis has presented the first PROSPECTIVE study of 182 consecutive explant patients (The ASPS Meeting 2020), showing that the symptoms that improve the most following explantation are respiratory problems (89% improvement), fatigue (74%), muscle pain and weakness (70%) and brain fog (66%).
-For the sceptics who might argue that this is all placebo effect, Dr. Nicolaidis found that two patients stopped their bronchodilators altogether, three stopped Synthroid, two decreased their Synthroid dose, two decreased their doses of gastrointestinal medications, one stopped their blood pressure medication, 6 stopped pain medications and 12 others either reduced or stopped other medications.
-Placebo effects can NOT explain these improvements!
+Dr. Nicolaidis presented the first PROSPECTIVE study of 182 consecutive explant patients at the Breast Implant Health Summit in October 2020.
+Symptoms that improved the most following explantation were respiratory problems (89% improvement), fatigue (74%), muscle pain and weakness (70%) and brain fog (66%).
+For the sceptics who might argue that this is all placebo effect, Dr. Nicolaidis found that two patients stopped their bronchodilators altogether after explantation, three stopped Synthroid, two decreased their Synthroid dose, two decreased their doses of gastrointestinal medications, one stopped their blood pressure medication, 6 stopped pain medications and 12 others either reduced or stopped other medications.
+Sorry but placebo effects can NOT explain these improvements!

-Explantation involves not only the removal of the implant but its surrounding capsule, given that the capsule contains the inflammatory response to the breast implant.
+Explantation involves not only the removal of the implant but its surrounding capsule, the thinking being that the capsule contains the inflammatory response to the breast implant.
 Capsulectomies are done through a long incision in the fold under the breast in order to allow for adequate exposure of the implant and its capsule.
-The surgery can be exceedingly difficult because the capsule is typically adherent to the surrounding muscles, leading to a small degree of damage to the surrounding muscle and requiring a few simple stitches to repair.
-In the case of implants under the muscle, surgery is that much more difficult because the capsule is stuck to the underlying ribs as well, requiring careful dissection without entering the lung cavity.
+The surgery can be exceedingly difficult because the capsule is typically adherent to the surrounding muscles, leading to a small degree of damage to the surrounding muscle during explantation and sometimes requiring a few simple stitches to repair.
+In the case of implants under the muscle, surgery is that much more difficult because the capsule is often stuck to the underlying ribs as well, requiring careful dissection without entering the space around the lungs (PNEUMOTHORAX).
 It is important to clarify that although many patients feel much better right after their explantation, there is NO GUARANTEE that the BII symptoms will improve after explanation.

 Different Types of Capsulectomy

-CAPSULECTOMY-EN-BLOC: Capsulectomy en bloc is an oncologic term recommended for DIAGNOSED ALCL, involving the removal of the implant and its entire capsule as one unit, with a cuff of surrounding normal tissue.
+CAPSULECTOMY-EN-BLOC: Capsulectomy en bloc is an oncologic term recommended for diagnosed BIA-ALCL, involving the removal of the implant and its entire capsule as one unit, with a cuff of surrounding normal tissue.
 There is no debate over this treatment.
 However, patients with BII have been requesting capsulectomy en bloc to treat their symptoms.
 Obviously, these patients do not desire removal of surrounding normal tissue, given that they do not have cancer.
 Rather, they want the implant and capsule to be removed together as one unit.
 Given that BII is not understood, Dr. Nicolaidis feels that such a capsulectomy is not unreasonable in order to remove any possible silicone, infection, liquid, etc that may exist within the capsule, particularly in the case of ruptured silicone implants.
-However, it must be understood that a capsulectomy en bloc requires an incision length longer than the diameter of the implant.
+How about we call it a “single specimen capsulectomy”?
+However, it must be understood that such a capsulectomy requires an incision length longer than the diameter of the implant.
+It doesn’t take a rocket scientist to understand that a breast implant with an average diameter of 11 cm cannot be removed through a 5 cm (2 inch) incision.

 COMPLETE CAPSULECTOMY: Although Dr. Nicolaidis sees a certain logic in removing implants and capsule as a single unit, patients must understand that it cannot always be done, particularly in the case of thin capsules (which tear easily during dissection) or large implants (unless patients accept an even longer incision in the breast fold).
 In such cases, the implant is removed from the capsule in order to permit better visualization and removal of the capsule.
 Given our limited understanding of BII, Dr. Nicolaidis and most explant surgeons feel that removal of the entire capsule is necessary.
 No capsule is left behind.

 PARTIAL CAPSULECTOMY: In an effort to minimize the risk of pneumothorax (discussed later), some Plastic Surgeons with less experience in explant surgery have proposed leaving behind the posterior wall of the capsule, which is often very adherent to the rib cage.
-The only unbiased study that has looked at the effect of different degrees of capsulectomy on BII symptom improvement is that of Diana Zuckerman, who found that BII symptom relief was best following complete capsulectomy.
-As of April 2021, there is another ongoing study looking at the effects of different degrees of capsulectomy on BII symptoms.
+The only unbiased study that has looked at the effect of different degrees of capsulectomy on BII symptom improvement is that of Diana Zuckerman, who found that BII symptom relief was best following COMPLETE capsulectomy.
+As of April 2021, there is an ongoing well-funded study looking at the effects of different degrees of capsulectomy on BII symptoms.
 Unfortunately, one of the lead researchers in particular is riddled with conflict of interest regarding breast implant safety.
-So the results of the study are already being questioned by the BII community before they even come out.
+Consequently, the findings of the study are understandably being questioned by the BII community before they even come out.
 Given Zuckerman’s findings and Dr. Nicolaidis’ experience that the risks of pneumothorax are minimal, he NEVER recommends partial capsulectomy.
-Moreover, he cautions patients with textured Allergan implants to never ever accept only partial capsulectomy as a prophylactic measure.
+Moreover, he cautions patients with textured Allergan implants to never ever accept only partial capsulectomy as a prophylactic measure, given what has been observed to date.
 “You’re better off just following for the signs of ALCL then.”

 Removal of Breast Implants Cost : Procedure sometimes paid by the government (RAMQ)